kata-ai/kata-platform-docs/docs/nl-studio/super-model.md

 ### Labels

-There are 13 common that you can utilize.
+There are 13 common labels that you can utilize.

 | **Label**   | **Description**                                                                   | **Examples**                                                                        |
 | ----------- | --------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |